-The SWC offers staff an award-winning work environment in the heart of Fitzrovia with an onsite brasserie, changing facilities, secure bicycle storage, and access to pleasant outdoor spaces.
-The Centre also offers the full range of UCL staff benefits, including a generous annual leave entitlement, occupational pension schemes, excellent family-friendly policies such as occupational shared parental pay, a work-life balance policy, and a range of financial benefits such as a season ticket loan scheme and staff discounts.
-Further information can be found online:
+We offer staff an award-winning work environment in the heart of Fitzrovia with an onsite brasserie, changing facilities, secure bicycle storage, and access to pleasant outdoor spaces.
+Employees receive the full range of UCL staff benefits, including a generous annual leave entitlement, occupational pension schemes, excellent family-friendly policies such as occupational shared parental pay, a work-life balance policy, and a range of financial benefits such as a season ticket loan scheme and staff discounts.